Near-Optimal Performance of Stochastic Model Predictive Control: Main Results

 \section{Main Results}

-In this section we establish the performance guarantee of SPC.
+In this section we establish the performance guarantee of SMPC.
 We start by stating the main assumptions: finite support, stabilizability, and detectability.
-Under these assumptions, we establish the perturbation bound of the open-loop SPC policy.
+Under these assumptions, we establish the perturbation bound of the open-loop SMPC policy.
 This result says that the effect of perturbation decays exponentially in time, which implies that the far-future stages have a small impact on the actuated decisions.
 The exponential input-to-state stability in expectation (EISSE) of the optimal policy is further obtained~from this result.
-Moreover, based on the exponential decay result of the open-loop policy, we prove the exponential decay for the closed-loop policy, which finally leads to the EISSE and the performance guarantee of SPC policy.
-Specifically, we show that the dynamic regret of SPC policy is exponentially small in the prediction horizon length.
+Moreover, based on the exponential decay result of the open-loop policy, we prove the exponential decay for the closed-loop policy, which finally leads to the EISSE and the performance guarantee of SMPC policy.
+Specifically, we show that the dynamic regret of SMPC policy is exponentially small in the prediction horizon length.